PhilipVinc/NeuralQuantum.jl/docs/src/index.md

 *A Neural-Network steady-state solver*

-**NeuralQuantum.jl** is a numerical framework written in [Julia](http://julialang.org) to investigate Neural-Network representations of mixed quantum states and to find the Steady-State of such NonEquilibrium Quantum Systems by MonteCarlo sampling.
+**NeuralQuantum.jl** is a numerical framework written in [Julia](http://julialang.org) to investigate Neural-Network representations of pure and mixed quantum states, and to find the Steady-State of such Open Quantum Systems through MonteCarlo procedures.
+The package can also be used to compute the ground state of a many-body hamiltonian.

 !!! note
     Please note that the code is research code and is not production ready, yet.